Last updated: December 5, 2025

 How FatLab Approaches SEO Ready vs SEO Optimized

 At FatLab, we understand the critical difference between building an SEO ready foundation and creating truly competitive websites.
+We've managed this balance across 200+ client sites since 2011.

 Our SEO Ready Foundation (Included in All Hosting Plans)